gem/oq-engine/docs/effective-realizations.rst

 Depending on the location of the points and the maximum distance, one or more submodels could be completely filtered out and could produce zero effective realizations, so the reduction effect could be even stronger.
-Already in this case we reduced the computation from 1280 + 1280 + 640 = 3200 potential realizations to only 80 + 80 + 80 = 240 realizations.
+Such a situation is covered by our tests (classical/case_19) and will be discussed.
+Notice that already in this case we reduced the computation from 1280 + 1280 + 640 = 3200 potential realizations to only 80 + 80 + 80 = 240 realizations.

-The realization association object
+The realization-association object
 ----------------------------------

-The `info` commands produces more output, which I have denoted simply as `<lots-of-other-stuff-here>`.
+The `info` commands produces more output, which I have denoted simply as `<RlzsAssoc...>`.
 This output is the string representation of a Python object containing the associations between the pairs

   `(trt_model_id, gsim) -> realizations`